 The basic steps include cold-pressing olives to extract the olive oil and then discarding the remainder.
 Cold-pressing allows you to extract oil without using heat, which leaves the oil as intact as possible.

-- Drizzle it on hummus
+- Drizzled on hummus

 - As a cocktail garnish or ingredient

-- Use as a salad dressing base
+- As a salad dressing base

 - Chop up to use in a tapenade